Are you trying to figure out how selling a house in foreclosure works?

 How to Stop Foreclosure New Jersey

-1. Act Promptly:
+1. Act Quick:

 If you receive an Act 91 notice, which is a notice of mortgage default, it is important to act quickly.
 The Act 91 notice is the first step in the foreclosure process in New Jersey, and it gives you the opportunity to bring your mortgage account current and avoid foreclosure.

-3. Explore your options
+3. Explore Available Options

-5. Consider a short sale
+5. Consider a Short Sale

 Can I Sell My House in Foreclosure in New Jersey?